LonicaMewinsky/gif2gif/README.md

 ### gif2gif script extension

 The purpose of this script is to accept an animated gif as input, process frames as img2img typically would, and recombine them back into an animated gif.
-Not intended to have extensive functionality.
+Intended to provide a fun, fast, gif-to-gif workflow that supports new models and methods such as InstructPix2Pix.
+Drop in a gif and go.
 Referenced code from prompts_from_file.

 **Instructions:**
  - img2img batch *count* and *size* represent completed GIFs, not individual images.